-After a brief Illness on the 21st October 2017 my Father passed away, in the immediate aftermath of his death I embarked on this series of images to try in some way to record the process of grief and preserve feelings and emotions that arise.
+I have the same name as my father, “but he’s not named after me’ he would say, in his thick County Tyrone, Northern Irish accent.
+After a brief illness on the 21st October 2017 my Father gently passed away.
+In the immediate aftermath of his death I embarked on this series of images to try in some way to record the process of grief and preserve feelings and emotions that arose through the images.

 The process of grieving is said to come in five stages, denial, anger, bargaining, depression and acceptance, these stages never come in order, sometimes in reverse and sometimes all at once, but also within these are the moments of fond memories, and deep love that seems to become stronger, and takes on a deep seat within us.

 These images where recorded during the first year after my Fathers passing using a large format camera.
 The process was both arduous and cathartic, wanting to bring it up close almost like at ‘the wake’, to expose both the landscape that I found myself in.
 Words themselves cannot express the emotions that arise from grief.
 This collection of Landscapes is my Keen to my father.